 Travel nurses are typically filling in wherever they might be needed.
 Because of their high demand, they usually have less flexibility in their schedule.

-Remember, if you’re a travel nurse, you can negotiate your contract to some extent, and it’s possible to see if your assignment will work with you for days off, if needed.
+Remember, if you’re a travel nurse, you can negotiate your contract to some extent, and it’s possible to see if your assignment will work with you for days off if needed.

-Live Away From Family and Friends
+Living Farther Away From Family and Friends

 Although living and working somewhere new can be an exciting experience, it might be difficult to constantly pack up and leave your family and friends behind.